auth0-sandbox/auth0-application-development/module01-instructions.md

 *View &rarr; Terminal* or *Terminal &rarr; New Terminal* menu items.
 This panel also contains the *Problems, Output, Debug Console, Ports,* and *Comments* tabs.

-1. In the terminal window, change directory to the "Module 01" folder and run the *Node Package Manager* command to install the project dependencies ($ is the prompt).
+1. In the terminal window, change directory to the "Acme" folder in "Module 01" and run the *Node Package Manager* command to install the project dependencies ($ is the prompt).
 Do not worry about any warnings from *npm*:
     ```
-    $ cd "Module 01"
+    $ cd "Module 01/Acme"
     $ npm install
     ```